International Cospas-Sarsat Programme

 • request that the Cospas-Sarsat Secretariat allocate user identifications and passwords to their National IBRD Point of Contact.

-The password and user identification request must be provided in writing to the Database Administrator (i.e. the Cospas-Sarsat Secretariat) and must carry the signature of the Cospas-Sarsat/IMO/ICAO Representative of the Administration [letter template].
+The password and user identification request must be provided in writing to the Database Administrator (i.e. the Cospas-Sarsat Secretariat) and must carry the signature of the Cospas-Sarsat/IMO/ICAO Representative of the Administration.
+An IBRD User Account Request Form is available under the "Document Templates" section of our website by selecting IBRD Templates.